 Natalie Arbaugh is a Principal in the Dallas office of Fish & Richardson and the firm’s leader of the EMPOWER Women’s Initiative.
 Ms. Arbaugh is a trial lawyer with a broad commercial and intellectual property practice.
-She leads and tries commercial and business cases for both plaintiffs and defendants in a variety of industries in state and federal courts throughout the country, with an emphasis on business torts, qui tam/whistleblower litigation, trade-secret theft, trademark/anti-counterfeiting litigation and employment litigation.
+She leads and tries commercial and business cases for both plaintiffs and defendants in a variety of industries in state and federal courts throughout the country, with an emphasis on business torts, qui tam/whistleblower litigation, trade-secret theft, trademark/anti-counterfeiting litigation, employment litigation and noncompete counseling.